 Title: Notice of Review: 21/00293 - 8 Gray Crescent, Irvine Purpose: To submit, for consideration of the Local Review Body, a Notice of Review by the applicant in respect of a planning application refused by officers under delegated powers.
-Recommendation: That the Local Review Body considers the Notice of Review.
+Recommendation: That the Local Review Body hear on specified matters and thereafter continue the Notice of Review for determination.